darranholmes74/reading-notes/class2.md

 #### What is a text editor?

-A text editor is a software that allows you write and manage code to create a varity of applications like a website.
-There are many different feature in a text editor that can my coding less time consuming and easier to understand.
-Some of these tools are called code completion,syntax highlighting, and variety of themes to name a few.
-Most computers come with a basic text editer like notepad on windows.
+A text editor is a software that allows you to write and manage code to create a variety of applications like a website.
+There are many different features in a text editor that can my coding less time-consuming and easier to understand.
+Some of these tools are called code completion, syntax highlighting, and a variety of themes to name a few.
+Most computers come with a basic text editor like notepad on windows.

-#### The Top Third Party Text Editors
+#### The Top Third-Party Text Editors

 1. NotePad++
 2. TextWrangler